LimitlessManMLB/TheHandyForUnity_APIv2/README.md

     -   SetMode
     -   GetConnected (This is the fastest way to check device connectivity)
     -   GetInfos
-    -   GetSettings (2022-01 :Swagger said include offset and velocity but TheHandy return only slideMin and slideMax)
+    -   GetSettings (2022-01 : Swagger said that include offset and velocity but TheHandy return only slideMin and slideMax)
     -   GetStatus
     -   GetSlide (Min/Max stroke)
     -   SetSlide (Min/Max stroke)